thedevpunk/punkdrop/README.md

 # punkdrop

-Simple app to share files.
+Simple app to share files inspired by airdrop.